Who is responsible for the evaluation and monitoring of vaccines (vaccine safety)?

 In the context of marketing authorisation, the vector vaccine from AstraZeneca (Vaxzevria; COVID-19 Vaccine AstraZeneca) had an efficacy of 59% (95% confidence interval: 45.8% – 69.7%) based on 218 laboratory-confirmed symptomatic SARS-CoV-2 infections at least 15 days after the second vaccination among all participants ≥ 18 years of age from four studies (64 in all vaccine groups, 154 in the in the control groups vaccinated with a meningococcal vaccine or placebo).
 The time interval between the two vaccinations with the full dose was four to 12 weeks in the evaluated groups.

-Two observational studies from England and Scotland have now proven that Vaxzevria (COVID-19 Vaccine AstraZeneca) provides a good protective effect after the first vaccination even in older people: in the group of over 80-year-olds, a protective effect of 60% against COVID-19 was demonstrated four weeks after the first vaccination (95% CI: 41-73), and 83% (95% CI: 72-89) against COVID-19-related hospital admission.
+Two observational studies from England and Scotland have now proven that Vaxzevria (COVID-19 Vaccine AstraZeneca) provides a good protective effect after the first vaccination even in older people: In the group of over 80-year-olds, a protective effect of 60% against COVID-19 was shown to exist four weeks after the first vaccination (95% CI: 41-73), and 83% (95% CI: 72-89) against COVID-19-related hospital admission.

 The second vector-based vaccine authorised in the EU (COVID-19 Vaccine Janssen) had an efficacy of 67% against COVID-19 (95% confidence interval: 59.0% – 73.4%) based on 464 laboratory-confirmed symptomatic SARS-CoV-2 infections among all participants ≥ 18 years of age (116 in the vaccine group, 348 in the placebo group) at least 14 days after the vaccination.
 The efficacy was comparable in all age groups, although the number of over 75-year-old study participants included in the phase 3 trial was small (3.8%).